1ars1an/back4gamblemon/README.md

 initial steps completed, now moving on to permissions and authentication

 - [x] added jwt authentication on backend
+- [x] extended jwt authentication to store tokens in cookies, made necessary changes to my token views as well

 ### to do's